openwanderer/jsapi/core/examples/README.md

 ```
 This will show the panorama, and also show you the sequence as a navigable polyline route.
 The other panoramas in the sequence are shown as clickable markers;
 you can navigate to another panorama by clicking on it.

-### A word about pan, tilt and roll

-At the moment, the pan (heading) angle (as well as tilt and roll in the
-second example) have to be manually specified.
-Photo Sphere Viewer v4.2 adds
-functionality to automatically read these angles from XMP data from the
-panorama file.
-However this is not working at present, due to the fact that auto-loaded XMP data cannot then be manually adjusted.
-It is hoped to resolve this.

 ## Further examples